sankethire/Digital-Make-Up-Transfer-and-Stylization/README.md

 Implementation of [Digital face makeup by example](https://ieeexplore.ieee.org/document/5206833) with the following modifications -

-1. Face key point detector
+1. Face key point detector is `dlib`'s implementation with 69 points.
+Forehead points are manually adjustable and automatically added first using 3rd party skin detector implementation
 2. Bilateral filtering is used instead of weighted-least-square (WLS)
+3. XDoG of subject along with makeup is displayed

 ## How to run?

+Install required dependencies using `pip install -r requirements.txt`

 Place `shape_predictor_68_face_landmarks.dat` in src directory in not already there.
 You can download it from [dlib official site](http://dlib.net/files/)